thomashoddinott/unhack-yourself-tips/README.md

 25 + 5

-Stand up every 25 minutes - do something completely different - prepare a quick salad, stretch, etc.
+Stand up every 25 minutes - do something completely different - lunch prep, stretch, bodyweight exercises etc.

-I still do this in the office but walk to a quiet corner and work through some Anki
+In the office but walk to a quiet corner and do some Anki reps